zooniverse/Panoptes-Front-End/README.md

 - `docker-compose run --rm dev test` runs the tests.

-- `docker-compose run --rm dev run stage` builds and optimizes the site, and then deploys it to <https://current-git-branch-name.pfe-preview.zooniverse.org>.

 ### With Node.js

 Make sure you have Node 8 and `npm` 5 or greater.
 It's recommended you manage your Node installations with **nvm**.